firecracker-microvm/firecracker/docs/seccompiler.md

 you can write multiple syscall rule objects at the filter-level, each with its own rules.

-Note that, when passing the deprecated `--basic` flag to seccompiler-bin, all `args` fields of the `SeccompRule`s are ignored.
+Note that, when passing the deprecated `--basic` flag to seccompiler, all `args` fields of the `SeccompRule`s are ignored.

 A **condition object** is made up of the following mandatory properties: